The Bash Shell

 - The first loop will present “fructose.dat glucose.dat sucrose.dat” three times, since we are running

-.
-The second loop will produce “fructose.dat”, “glucose.dat”, and “sucrose.dat” (each on a separate line) since we’re passing$datafile
+ls *.datthree separate times - we’re not making use of the loop variable$datafile.
+The second loop will produce “fructose.dat”, “glucose.dat”, and “sucrose.dat” (each on a separate line) since we’re passing$datafiletols.

 Saving to a File in a Loop - Part One